jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2019.md

 ## CQRS - Command Query Responsibility Segregation

 Command - upsert, delete operations
 Query - read operations

+use cases:
+aws DocumentDB cluster contains a write node and a read node. upsert and delete requests are sent to the write node. the data change is replicated to the read node.
+Query requests are sent to the read node.

 ## reactive-based programming ##

-stream programming. inside a process, using a blocking queue, use events.
+stream programming. inside a process, using a array|linked blocking queue. in a distributed system, use messaging queue.

 reactive model, reactive architecture design, messaging queue, distributed, auto scale and deploy independently, container orchestrator kubernetes (k8s)